ncp9988/regexTutorial/gist-template.md

 The character sequences "[.", "[=", and "[:" ( <left-square-bracket> followed by a <period>, <equals-sign>, or <colon>) shall be special inside a bracket expression and are used to delimit collating symbols, equivalence class expressions, and character class expressions.
 These symbols shall be followed by a valid expression and the matching terminating sequence ".]", "=]", or ":]", as described in the following items.

 ### Greedy and Lazy Match
+Expand the match as far as possible through the text.
+These are some examples of Greedy and Lazy Matching. * + {} - These characters can be used as a quantifier for Greedy or Lazy match.
+### Boundaries
 A word boundary, in most regex dialects, is a position between \w and \W (non-word char), or at the beginning or end of a string if it begins or ends (respectively) with a word character ( [0-9A-Za-z_] ).
 So, in the string "-12" , it would match before the 1 or after the 2.

 ### Back-references
+Backreferences match the same text as previously matched by a capturing group.
+Suppose you want to match a pair of opening and closing HTML tags, and the text in between.
+By putting the opening tag into a backreference, we can reuse the name of the tag for the closing tag.

 ### Look-ahead and Look-behind

+Lookahead is used as an assertion in Python regular expressions to determine success or failure whether the pattern is ahead i.e to the right of the parser's current position.
+They don't match anything.
+Hence, they are called as zero-width assertions.

+Lookbehind, which is used to match a phrase that is preceded by a user specified text.
+Positive lookbehind is syntaxed like (? <=a)something which can be used along with any regex parameter.
+The above phrase matches any "something" word that is preceded by an "a" word.

 ## Author